RuochaoYan/a-string-class/README.md

 #include "SFString.hpp"

 ```

+**NOTE:** If you try to build (or make) this project, you'll find that you get a large number of errors and warnings.
+That is to be expected.
+The reason, is that we have provided a *very* incomplete set of files.
+It's up to you to complete the files (.hpp and .cpp) so that they compile (and obviously work).

 ### Part 3. -- Testing your SFString class implementation

 No self-respecting engineer would consider the job done unless they had also provided a complete set of tests to ensure that the solution worked as designed.
 Well, we've already provided a basic testing harness for you, contained in the SFStringTester files: